manupaisable/vagrant-ci-gocd/README.md

 ## Troubleshooting

-As mentioned in the "Pre-requisites" section, port conflicts could prevent the forwarding of HTTP requests from the localhost to the virtual machine, should there be another service using port 8153 on localhost.
+As mentioned in the "Pre-requisites" section, port conflicts could prevent the forwarding of HTTP requests from the localhost to the virtual machine, in case the port is closed or there's another service using port 8153 on localhost.

 For any other issues, don't hesitate to contact us by email at: me at manuelpais dot net